kdkasad/kdkasad/README.md

 ### Hi there! 👋

 I'm Kian.
-I'm a high-school student in California, USA.
-Some of my hobbies include
+I'm a first-year student at Purdue University.
-- 💻 programming
-- 📻 amateur radio
-- 🏕 backpacking
-- 🏃 track & field

 ### Looking around?
  - Check out my repositories to see some of my projects.